LeaVerou/htest/README.md

 ## What the hTest?
 Do we really need another unit testing framework?

 htest is a unit testing framework that focuses on making unit testing as quick and painless as possible.
-Forget copy-pasting 10 lines for boilerplate to write a single test.
+Forget copy-pasting 10 lines of boilerplate to write a single test.
 TDD is hard enough as it stands — the more friction in writing tests, the fewer are written. htest aims to eliminate all boilerplate, so you can focus on the tests themselves.